jpegzilla/emerald/readme.md

 - [ ] there are issues with re-rendering the palette export canvas at certain viewport breakpoints that I literally have no clue how to fix and I can't tell what's causing them.
 I might fix those someday
 - [ ] make another color preview box that shows a nearby wcag aaa color combination
 - [ ] refactoring to effectively use webpack
+- [ ] just make it nicer to use on a phone

 **patch notes: v0110 03092019**
 - added more compact sliders